 Frustration.
 Surprising, but that's the feeling thousands of banking employees experience daily when working with outdated banking back-office systems.
 How would you feel if your main working tool was creating problems instead of helping to solve them?
 And, we're talking about banking here, where mistakes literally cost money, clients, and reputation.
-Following the success of our article about banking back-office flaws, UXDA dared our team to create never-before-seen banking back-office financial UX designs that would clear a path to a different approach.
+Following the success of our article about banking back-office flaws, UXDA dared our team to create never-before-seen banking back-office design that would clear a path to a different service UI design approach.
 So, dig in and feel free to compare these to your current solution.

 We believe there can be improvements made from the UX perspective, and we're enthusiastic about helping the financial institutions and employees who combat these banking back-office systems daily.
 And, let's not forget about the customers who are directly affected by the way a banking back-office system operates.
 A new approach would significantly increase the speed, accuracy and reliability of the financial institution.

 And now we'd like to introduce you to six mind-altering core banking back-office design concepts created by UX architects and designers from the UXDA team.
 These designs were created to demonstrate banking back-office CAN and should be simple and pleasant to use.

 Each of the unique designs is created according to specifics and requirements of varying types of banks.
 Some are more conventional and reserved while others dare to be trendy, creative and bright.
 Detailed descriptions are displayed below the images of designs.

 Light, intuitive and user-friendly.
 That's what this design is all about.
 Just like a down, it's gracious, light and simple.
 At the same time, it's handy and pleasant for the banking employees to use as well as to look at.